 The guidance related to certified reinsurers is applicable only to cedents domiciled in states that have enacted/promulgated the new collateral framework and only for their cessions to reinsurers certified under that domestic law/rule.
 The requirements applicable to contracts with certified reinsurers shall be effective for all reporting periods beginning on or after December 31, 2012.

-The guidance in paragraphs 66-68 and 100 which allowed retroactive reinsurance exceptions for asbestos and pollution contracts was effective for all accounting periods beginning on or after January 1, 2014, for paid losses.
-This guidance was revised to also allow for unpaid losses effective for reporting periods ending on and after December 31, 2015.REFERENCES
+The guidance in paragraphs 87-89 and 121 which allowed retroactive reinsurance exceptions for asbestos and pollution contracts was effective for all accounting periods beginning on or after January 1, 2014, for paid losses.
+This guidance was revised to also allow for unpaid losses effective for reporting periods ending on and after December 31, 2015.

+The substantive revisions adopted November 15, 2018, which primarily incorporated guidance originally from EITF 93-6, Accounting for Multiple-Year Retrospectively-Rated Contracts by Ceding and Assuming Enterprises, and from EITF Topic D-35, FASB Staff Views on Issue No. 93-6, Accounting for Multiple-Year Retrospectively Rated Contracts by Ceding and Assuming Enterprises are effective January 1, 2019.
+These revisions are documented in Issue Paper No. 16X—Property and Casualty Reinsurance Credit.

+REFERENCES

 Relevant Issue Papers